-There are a variety of program-specific scholarships available for students in both Engineering & Technology and Construction Management.
-Many of the scholarships available through the College of Engineering and Technology require students to complete and file a Free Application for Federal Student Aid (FAFSA) by Jan.
-31. The university's Office of Financial Aid can give students complete information about other financial aid options, including grants, work-study and loans, as well as dates and deadlines for aid applications.
+There are a variety of program-specific scholarships available for students in both Engineering + Technology and Construction Management programs.
+Students are required to complete and file a Free Application for Federal Student Aid (FAFSA) for need-based scholarships.
+The university's Office of Financial Aid can give students complete information about other financial aid options, including grants, work-study and loans, as well as dates and deadlines for aid applications.

-The following Engineering and Technology scholarships are awarded in April of every year.
-All scholarship application materials must be submitted by Feb.
-28 to the Office of the Dean, 161 Belk Building.
-Contact the School of Engineering + Technology office in Belk 220 for details.
+The following Engineering and Technology scholarships are awarded in April each year.
+All scholarship application materials must be submitted annually by February 1 to the WCU Scholarship website available here .

 Carlton and Margaret Couch Scholarships - Awards are available to students majoring in electrical engineering and electrical and computer engineering technology.